iterative/dvc.org/content/docs/command-reference/exp/apply.md

 project baseline (Git `HEAD`) as when the target experiment was run.
 The experiment can be referenced by name or hash (see `dvc exp run` for details).

-Specifically, `dvc exp apply` checks out any files or directories needed to reflect the experiment conditions and results.
-This can include both with DVC and Git: code, data, <abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.
+Specifically, `dvc exp apply` restores any files or directories needed to reflect the experiment conditions and results.
+This means checking out files tracked both with DVC and Git: code, raw data, <abbr>parameters</abbr>,
+<abbr>metrics</abbr>, resulting artifacts, etc.

 ⚠️ This command will destroy any existing changes in the workspace (Git working tree) unless the `--no-force` flag is used.